AustinCodingAcademy/311_wk6_day1_er/README.md

 1. What is the relationship between the "actor" and "film_actor" tables?

+    One and only one (actor) to one to many (film_actor)...In otherwords a single actor can be associated with multiple film_actors however each film_actor is only ever one actor.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?

+It represents a not null simple attribute

 3. How many foreign keys does the "payments" table have?
 How can you tell?

+ Three Foreign keys total:  Two foreign keys that can not be null and one foreign key that can be null.
+You can tell from the two solid red diamonds and the one outlined diamond.
 ##### ER Diagram upload

 1. Take a screenshot of the ER diagram you created and name it "wk6_er_diagram"